Bg

 IN THIS ARTICLE:

-Keep in mind, however, that baby's sleep needs can differ, and there is a range of what is considered normal and healthy.
-The recommended hours should be viewed as a general guide, but it's equally important to assess your child's mood and energy levels to ensure they are getting sufficient rest.
+Keep in mind, however, that babies’ sleep needs can differ, and there is a range of what is considered normal and healthy.
+The recommended hours should be viewed as a general guide.
+It's equally important to assess your child's mood and energy levels to ensure they are getting sufficient rest.

-Most babies still need 2 - 3 hours of awake time in between sleep periods.
-Since that last nap can be so tricky, we often encourage parents to help their child fall asleep any way they can for the third nap of the day, as long as it’s safe.
-This will help your baby make it to bedtime without getting overtired.
+Most babies still need 2 - 3 hours of awake time between sleep periods at 6 months.
+Since that last nap can be tricky, we often encourage parents to help their child fall asleep any way they can for the third nap of the day, as long as it’s safe.
+This can help your baby make it to bedtime without getting overtired.

 Here's a quick overview of what you may expect when it comes to 6 month olds and sleep.
 Note that these figures are averages and should be used as guidelines.